Introduction to Python

 7.3.
 Custom Iterators

-As we have seen in section 2 (Python data types), there are some data types that can be iterated over.
-But we can make our own iterable class, as long as it has the __len__
+As we have seen in section 2 (Python Data Types), there are some data types that can be iterated over.
+But we can create our own iterable class, as long as it has the functions __len__

 and __getitem__